-7. Conclusion
+Conclusion

 The scientific study of Spanish electoral behavior is a vigorous enterprise.
-Curiously, however, no systematic research has appeared on Spanish election forecasting.
+Curiously, however, no systematic research has been appeared on Spanish election forecasting.
 Here we fill that gap.
-To begin, we formulate a classic core political economy model, which has done well for forecasting election outcomes elsewhere.
+To begin, we formulate a classic core political economy model, which has well for forecasting election outcomes elsewhere.
 While empirically supported, this initial model does not yield enough accuracy to be of much use as a forecasting tool.
 In considering revisions, we were guided by competing partisan theories, and peculiar features of the Spanish polity.
 On the latter, especially important is the partisan neutralization of the adverse electoral effects of unemployment, achieved by the Socialist party.

 The preferred model holds incumbent vote share in Spanish national-wide elections to be a function of government popularity, inflation, and unemployment (for the PP only).
-This model fits the data well and demonstrates considerable robustness, in the face of multiple diagnostics.
+This model fits the data extremely well and demonstrates considerable robustness, in the face of multiple diagnostics.
 Of particular interest are the out-of-sample tests, both ex post and ex ante.
 The ex post tests showed encouraging experimental results with omitted observations and Jackknife samples, especially in terms of model stability.
-The ex-ante test forecasts the November 2011 election, which had not occurred at the time of writing.
-However, because the model bases itself on an ample, six-month lag, we were able to issue an unconditional estimate of the PSOE vote share by August, immediately after the early elections were called, which undoubtedly pointed in the direction of a crushing Socialist defeat.
+The ex-ante test forecasts the 2012 election, which has not occurred at the time of writing.
+However, because the model bases itself on an ample, six-month lag, we are already able to issue conditional estimates, and soon (September) will be able to issue an unconditional estimate of the PSOE vote share.
 Clearly, on the basis of the theory and empirics considered here, the future success of election forecasting in Spain seems a reasonable expectation.